jrdevgit/REDCap-Capture-Save-Time/README.md

 ## Description

 This External Module captures the date/time when a Data Entry Form and/or Survey is saved/submitted.
 The captured time will be stored in a selected text field, while the format of the date/time will match with the datetime validation of the text field.
-If any error occurs, an email will be sent to a mailbox specified by the user, notifying that the module has failed to capture the time.
 <br><br>
 There are plenty of options to the user to customize their conditions for capturing the time.
 Options include: